Open method of coordination: The OMC in social inclusion

 The social inclusion OMC, by contrast, was not directly linked to the EMU debate.
 Social inclusion was for many years a controversial topic to address at the European level due to the subsidiarity concept.
 In 1999 the Commission finally adopted a communication for a concerted strategy on social protection, proposing a Social Protection Committee which was made official in the Nice Treaty.
 Said committee was responsible for the initial standard setting exercise.
-Next, each member state was asked to benchmark its situation by producing a two year national action plan (NAP or NAPincl), presenting national-level strategies for improving the situation.
+Next, each member state was asked to benchmark its situation by producing a two-year national action plan (NAP or NAPincl), presenting national-level strategies for improving the situation.
 These were made available in June 2001.
-18 months later the EU released a joint report on social inclusion where the member state’s approaches were compared and contrasted and recommendations were given.
+18 months later the EU released a joint report on social inclusion where the member state's approaches were compared and contrasted and recommendations were given.
 While the NAPs form a first level of action, the Community Action Programme to combat poverty and social exclusion, which aims to improve cooperation between the member states, can be considered the second level of action.

 In the social inclusion OMC some funds were made available for NGOs and consequently its "inclusive" approach to civil society has been favourably commented upon.
 However, this is not necessarily the case for other OMCs.
-According to FEANTSA (2005), the Pensions OMC is more closed and involves mainly the Commission and national civil servants.
+According to FEANTSA (2005), the Pensions OMC is more closed and involves mainly the commission and national civil servants.

 Comparing the employment and social inclusion OMC

 When comparing the EES and social inclusion OMC, Pochet (2005: 43) notes that the first seems to go more in a direction of centralization, naming and shaming without any broad discussion about the content on the European level (top-down).
 The second process goes more towards an experimental dynamic with the involvement of local and regional actors (bottom-up).
-However, the author also notes that this is probably an over-generalization with tensions between centralization and decentralization being present in both forms.
+However, the author also notes that this is probably an overgeneralization with tensions between centralization and decentralization being present in both forms.

 Due to their different nature the impact of those two OMCs can be quite diverse as well.
 Ferrera and Sacchi (2004) analyse the impact of the EES and the Social Inclusion OMC in Italy.
 They conclude that the autonomous impact of the OMC has been relatively significant in the case of employment and relatively insignificant in the case of social inclusion.
 One key difference was the treaty status of the employment OMC which forced the Italian authorities to comply - this component was lacking for social inclusion.
 Furthermore, the issue of unemployment and labour market reform was simply more salient than social inclusion.